Xavius123/design-system/docs/ADVANCED_IMPROVEMENTS.md

 # Advanced Improvements Guide

-Comprehensive guide to recommended improvements for the Toyota Design System monorepo.
+Comprehensive guide to recommended improvements for the Redhorn Design System monorepo.
 Read this to understand what each improvement does, why it's beneficial, and how to implement it when ready.

 ---